scikit-tda/ripser.py/README.md

 # Ripser.py

+Ripser.py is a lean persistent homology package for Python.
+Building blazing fast C++ Ripser package as the core computational engine, Ripser.py provides an intuitive interface for

-Ripser.py is a renovated Python implementation of the Ripser package.
-We provide a slim interface for computing persistence cohomology of sparse and dense data sets, visualizing persistence diagrams, computing lowerstar filtrations on images, and computing representative cochains.
+- computing persistence cohomology of sparse and dense data sets,
+- visualizing persistence diagrams,
+- computing lowerstar filtrations on images, and
+- computing representative cochains.

+Additionally, through extensive testing and continuous integration, Ripser.py is easy to install on Mac, Linux, and Windows platforms.

 To aid your use of the package, we've put together a large set of notebooks that demonstrate many of the features available.
 Complete documentation about the package can be found at [ripser.scikit-tda.org](https://ripser.scikit-tda.org).

-Through extensive testing and continuous integration, Ripser.py is easy to install on Mac, Linux, and Windows platforms.

 If you're looking for the original C++ library, you can find it at [Ripser/ripser](https://github.com/ripser/ripser).